Asymptotically Optimal Vertex Ranking of Planar Graphs: Introduction

-It is not hard to see that, even for an $n$-vertex path $P$, $\chi_\infty(P)\in\Omega(\log n)$.
-The same separator argument, applied to treewidth-$t$ graphs shows that every $n$-vertex treewidth-$t$ graph $G$ has $\chi_\infty(G)\in O(t\log n)$.
+It is not hard to see that, even for an $n$-vertex path $P$, $\irn(P)\in\Omega(\log n)$ and, in fact $\irn(P)=\ceil{\log_2(n+1)}$ \cite{nesetril.ossona:tree-depth}.
+The same separator argument, applied carefully to treewidth-$t$ graphs shows that every $n$-vertex treewidth-$t$ graph $G$ has $\irn(G)\le (t+1)\log_2 n$ \cite{nesetril.ossona:tree-depth}.
 This shows that, even for graphs with constant-size separators, (worst-case asymptotically) optimal bounds are obtained by divide-and-conquer using separators.
 More references on vertex ranking are available in Section 7.19 of the dynamic survey by \citet{gallian:dynamic}.